chauff/cse1500-web-transcripts/Lecture-3.md

 We will now walk through a number of examples that add an interactive element to a web application.
 These examples are small and self-contained.
 This means that all necessary code is contained within a single code snippet.

-They strongly overlap with what is discussed in the required reading (Chapter 4 of the course book) of this lecture.
+They strongly overlap with what is discussed in the required reading (chapter 4 of the course book) of this lecture.
 Take it as a reminder of what is covered in the book chapter.

-#### :bangbang: Example 1: document.getElementById
+#### :bangbang: Example 1: document.getElementById / document.querySelector

 Here :point_down: we have a page with two elements: a button and a text box.
 A click on the button will show `Hello World!` in the text box.
+As you can see there are different ways (we have listed four here) of pinpointing a DOM element:

 ```html
 <!DOCTYPE html>